Head of Lab

 Michael Carnevale is from West Long Branch, New Jersey.
 He attended West Virginia University for his undergraduate degree, majoring in Animal and Nutritional Sciences.
 He was introduced to Dr. Jeryl Jones during his junior year who introduced him to imaging techniques in lower back disease in dogs.
 After graduating from West Virginia University, he wanted to continue his education and further his understanding about this degenerate disease.
 He followed Dr. Jeryl Jones to Clemson University in pursuit of a Master of Science (thesis) degree in Animal and Veterinary Science.
 In his spare time, he enjoys fishing, boating, hanging out with friends and his canine buddy Diego, a mixed breed he rescued from Cheat Lake Animal Hospital in Morgantown, West Virginia.

-Connie Brinks is originally from the Baltimore, Maryland area and is pursuing a Master's degree with Dr. Jones.
-She wants to work in some capacity with companion animals, and is interested in a research or industry-related career.
+Connie Dragicevich is originally from the Baltimore, Maryland area and is pursuing a Master's degree with Dr. Jones.
+She is highly passionate about companion animals and is interested in a research or pet industry-related career.
 She got her undergraduate degree from University of Maryland in 2014 and post-graduation she got experience working in an animal shelter and in a veterinary clinic.
-Currently she lives in Easley, SC with her 2 cats, 2 dogs, and fiance.
-In her spare time she likes to hike with the dogs, bake, paint, and explore new eateries.
+Currently she lives in Easley, SC with her husband, 2 cats, and 2 dogs.
+In her spare time she likes to hike with the dogs, cook, paint, and explore new eateries.

 Kris Murray is from a small town called West Grove, Pennsylvania.
 They earned their undergraduate degree from Penn State, majoring in Animal Science with a minor in Equine Science.
 Their love of research was ignited through the Penn State Equine Research Team where they participated in projects involving growth, behavior, and nutrition.
 These experiences led Kris to pursue their Master’s degree in Animal and Veterinary Science with a project focusing on the behavioral indicators of lower back disease in working dogs.
 After graduation, Kris hopes to become involved with animal behavior research and focus on its relation to health, environment, and humans.
 Outside of school, Kris likes to read comics, hike, and play with their cat Pudge.